openpolis/django-uwsgi-taskmanager/README.md

 2. Run `python manage.py migrate` to create the taskmanager models.

-3. Run `python manage.py collect_commands` to create taskmanager commands.
+3. Run `python manage.py collectcommands` to create taskmanager commands.

 4. Include the taskmanager URLconf in your project `urls.py` like this _(optional)_: